ALib C++ Library

 Outside of containers, the automatic C++ copy and move construction semantics should be avoided.
 For example, the move constructor, grabs the buffer of a given movable AString, as long as this given object does not use an external buffer.
 If it does, the contents of the movable object is copied like in the copy constructor.

-On the same token, besides the copy assignment, no other assignment operators are given.
+By the same token, besides the copy assignment, no other assignment operators are given.
 Instead, method Reset(const TAppendable&) is to be used to clear the existing buffer and insert new string content.
-This helps to distinguish AString variables from those of the lightweight string types as shown in the following snippet:
+This helps to distinguish AString variables from those of the lightweight string-types as shown in the following snippet:

 string1= "Hello"; // Can't be an AString.
 Rather String, Substring or CString